Programming Fundamentals - part 2 of 2

 Bytecodes also have numbers (opcodes) like 01h, 12h, 17h, which are processed by the PVM (interpreter) or by a JIT compiler.
 The numeric code associated with bytecodes is referred to as the 'opcode' (see below).
 While bytecode opnames may look like machine code assembly instructions, they are not the same.
 Bytecode is run by the interpreter (PVM) whereas assembly code (symbolic machine code) is run directly on the CPU.

 After creation, bytecode is processed in one of two general ways.
-Firstly, if processed by an interpreter (Python virtual machine (PVM)), the bytecode is run directly, line-by-line as the program runs.
+See the diagram in the Introduction to Python chapter.
+The first and more common option is to use CPython, the implementation installed from python.org.
+When processed by an interpreter (Python virtual machine (PVM)), the bytecode is run directly, line-by-line as the program runs.
 The virtual machine executes the machine code corresponding to each bytecode.
-This is the standard way the CPython implementation runs when installed from python.org.
+This is the standard way CPython operates.

-Java uses bytecode which is processed by the Java virtual machine (JVM).
-The C# language, part of .NET, uses bytecode (known as Microsoft Intermediate Language or MSIL) which is processed by the CLR (Common Language Runtime).
+Other languages have arrangements similar to those of PyPy.
+Java's bytecode compiler produces bytecode which is converted by the Java virtual machine (JVM) into native code that is run on the local CPU architecture.
+The C# language, part of .NET, uses bytecode (known as Microsoft Intermediate Language or MSIL) which is converted by the CLR (Common Language Runtime) into native code that is run on the local CPU architecture.

 Let's take a look at a brief example of bytecode generation.
 Code the examples to demonstrate the concepts for yourself.
 After you obtain more skill with and understanding of Python you may want to come back and experiment with this concept.